tiiimcheeen/Tableau-Power_BI/call center/README.md

-This folder contains the Tableau dashboard for "customer hotline" data.
+This folder contains the Tableau dashboard and the Power BI dashboard for "customer hotline" data.

 # File Description
 * Customer Hotline.xlsx : The original dataset